CopernicaMarketingSoftware/Documentation/Publisher/en/feedback-loops.md

 ## Setting up a feedback loop

 Click on the tab called `feedback loops` inside the Marketing Suite.
-In the **Feedback Loops** menu, you can fill in the address the HTTP POST call is sent to in the **manage** menu.
+In the feedback loops menu, you can fill in the address the HTTP POST call is sent to in the manage menu.
 It's pretty self explanatory: select the events you're interested in and provide the location of your script.

 The following feedback loops can be used: